rootstrap/blog/content/How to Make My First Gem - Timothy Peraza.md

 end
 ```

-In this file we will put all the information about our gem, who made it, contact email, description, version, the files that compose the gem to do a release and also add all the external dependencies which the gem needs.
+In this file, we will put all the information for our gem, i.e. who made it, contact email, description, and the version.
+This file will also contain the files that allow the gem to do a release and the external dependencies with which the gem needs.

 By default, rsgem adds the dev dependencies: rake, reek, rspec, rubocop, and simplecov.
 This is because in Rootstrap we focus a lot on the quality of the code, it seems to us something very important when developing therefore, we add these dependencies to control that our gem has good quality.